JetBrains/guide/site/webstorm/tips/conditional-breakpoint/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 Right-click on a breakpoint to configure its behavior: for instance, you can add a condition so that the execution will only be stopped when that condition is met.
----